MightyBucket/MightyBucket.github.io/docs/_posts/2021-06-01-masters-dissertation.md

  - **Computational offloading** to GPU or computing cluster for large generation tasks
  - **User-defined fitness function** for more complicated optimisations
 </div>

+My supervisor was very happy with my work.
+Because he was also supervising other projects from students with similar themes, a seminar was held with the other students to present our work.

 [panel-mockup]:	 https://image.shutterstock.com/image-vector/prohibited-signs-isolated-on-white-260nw-1890653254.jpg
 [poster-pdf]: 	/misc/FYP_poster.pdf